Behavioral Health Integration in Illinois.

 How does BHI work for providers in Illinois?

 Behavioral Health Integration (BHI) enables Illinois primary care providers to bill Medicare for depression, anxiety, and substance use screening using CPT codes 99484, 99492, 99493.
 Medicare covers BHI via collaborative care billing.
-IL Medicaid provides full supplementary coverage.
-Telehealth parity supports remote behavioral health.
-CCN Health supports collaborative care model implementation with validated rating scales, registry tracking, and psychiatric consultant coordination for Illinois practices.
+IL Medicaid provides partial supplementary coverage.
+With 2.0M seniors and growing demand for mental health services, Illinois's BHI opportunity is significant.
+CCN Health supports collaborative care model implementation with validated rating scales, registry tracking, and psychiatric consultant coordination — integrating with 5+ major health systems including Northwestern Medicine and Advocate Aurora Health.

 Medicare Billing